 TASK1

 The given graph compares the average band scores for Academic IETLS candidates in 2012.
-Overall, female candidates earned better score than male in all four sections, and writing was the weakest section for both female and male.
+Overall, female candidates earned better scores than males in all four sections, and writing was the weakest section for both females and males.

-For Listening and Reading, female candidates surpassed a band score of 6.0 at 6.1 each while male recorded 5.8 in both sections.
-The gap between female and male was widest in these two sections at 0.3.
+For Listening and Reading, female candidates surpassed a band score of 6.0 at 6.1 each while males recorded 5.8 in both sections.
+The gap between females and males was widest in these two sections at 0.3.

-Both female and male were most vulnerable in Writing section with their lowest score of 5.6 and 5.4 each and the gap between them was 0.2.
-Speaking score recorded between that of other three sections at 5.9 and 5.8 each, and both female and male had relatively even score with the smallest gap of 0.1.
+Both females and males were weakest in the Writing section with their lowest score of 5.6 and 5.4 respectively and the gap between them was 0.2.
+The Speaking score average fell between the other three sections at 5.9 and 5.8 respectively, and both females and males had relatively even scores with the smallest gap of 0.1.

 FEEDBACK